sfsu-joseo/CSC645/labs/lab2/README.md

 print("Assigned client id by server: ", clientid)
 ```

-5. Now that the handshake between client and server is completed.
-Is time for the client to send data to the server.
+5. Now that the handshake between client and server is completed, it is time for the client to send data to the server.
 In
-this example, we are sending to the server data containing our name and email.
+this example, our name and email is sent to the server.
 ```python
 name = "Jose Ortiz"
 email = "jose@sfsu.edu"